allynt/django-singleton2/README.md

 This ensures that all virtual environments will be located in the project directory in a directory called ".venv".
 This is very useful for integrating your virtual environments with your IDEs as we'll see later on.

 From here on, when I instruct you to install a specific python package you should use poetry to be doing this.
 All the installed packages will be recorded in a "pyproject.toml" file.
 As you develop it is a good idea to generate a "poetry.lock" file that locks all dependencies to a specific version.

 I would say that this is essential when developing a Django Project but not when developing a Django Reusable App.
 Anybody that uses it will incorporate it into their own "poetry.lock" file.
-And, anyway, tox will reinstall dependencies during testing.
+And, anyway, tox will reinstall dependencies during testing as we'll see later.

-Don't forget to run `poetry install` to create your virtual environment and get the whole process started.
+Don't forget to run `poetry init` to create your virtual environment and get the whole process started.
-#### tox
+### tox

-Which brings me to tox.
-Tox allows me to test my app across multiple library versions.
+**Tox** allows me to test my app across multiple library versions.
 When writing Django Resuable Apps, the main libraries you care about are Python and Django, obviously.
 If this were a more complex app, I might choose to test against multiple versions of other libraries such as Django Rest Framework.

 Installing tox with poetry is very straightforward: